-- 1. How many and what kinds of microplastics are in LAC stormwaters?
+- 1. How much microplastics are in LAC stormwaters?
 Characterizing microplastics in stormwater will allow managers to build a baseline understanding of how much and what kind of microplastics get into California surface waters from stormwater. - 2.
+Can we predict the levels of microplastics for the future?
+Understanding the role of stormwater in watershed to regional microplastics budgets will further our understanding of microplastics pollution in the region, allowing us to predict microplastics fluxes in unstudied watersheds and with changes to watershed composition over time. - 3.
 What are the optimal methods for monitoring microplastics in stormflow?
-Developing robust, reproducible, and cost-effective methods for sampling microplastics in stormflow is essential for supporting the benefits above, and will inform local to statewide microplastics monitoring in the future. - 3.
-Can we predict the levels of microplastics for the future?
-Understanding the role of stormwater in watershed to regional microplastics budgets will further our understanding of microplastics pollution in the region, allowing us to predict microplastics fluxes in unstudied watersheds and with changes to watershed composition over time.
+Developing robust, reproducible, and cost-effective methods for sampling microplastics in stormflow is essential for supporting the benefits above, and will inform local to statewide microplastics monitoring in the future.

-Communication & Outreach.
 The findings of this study will also be used to educate the community on the topic of microplastics pollution through open stakeholder meetings, presentations, and community outreach.
 Through increased community engagement, the results of this study will increase public awareness of the current state of knowledge on microplastics.
-Results will be published in SCWP reports and peer-reviewed literature.